dvoytik/dvoytik/README.md

-- 👋 Hi, I’m Dmitry and I'm glad to you've got to my github.
+- 👋 Hi, I’m Dmitry, and I'm glad you've stumbled upon my GitHub.
 - While you're wondering what it's all about, you might want to check out the project I'm currently working on - [Kompusim](https://github.com/dvoytik/kompusim).

 <!---